Adventure Outings at Windward Way Recovery

 - Discovering strengths and weaknesses

-Windward Way: Your Gateway to an Outdoor Rehab Center Experience
+Windward Way: Your Gateway to an Exciting Rehab Center Experience

-Our adventure therapy program excursions at Windward Way deliver the real deal.
+Our adventure outings at Windward Way deliver the real deal.
 Epic adventures standing by—yours for the taking.
 In fact, it’s just one of the aspects of our addiction treatment program that makes us truly unique.

-Windward Way lives, eats, and breathes adventure.
+Windward Way believes you can live a life of adventure in sobriety.
 Our alums tell us they carry with them the memories of their own adventures and—more importantly—understand the meaning of what it takes to experience life again.
 Reach out today at 855-491-7694.
 Your adventure awaits.